Bernie Carbo: Admissions to drug use

 On April 1, 2010, in an interview with the Boston Globe, Carbo admitted to doing drugs during the 1975 World Series.
 He states, "I probably smoked two joints, drank about three or four beers, got to the ballpark, took some [amphetamines], took a pain pill, drank a cup of coffee, chewed some tobacco, had a cigarette, and got up to the plate and hit."
 It was not just a one-time binge, however.
 In the same article, Carbo states, "I played every game high.
 I was addicted to anything you could possibly be addicted to.
 I played the outfield sometimes where it looked like the stars were falling from the sky."

 "I threw away my career", said Carbo.
 "If I knew Jesus Christ was my savior at 17, I would have been one heck of a ballplayer, a near Hall of Famer.
 Instead, I wanted to die."

-Carbo was out of baseball by age 33.